cameri/nostream/README.md

   REDIS_PASSWORD=nostr_ts_relay
   ```

-If enabling payments, generate a long random secret and set SECRET:
+Generate a long random secret and set SECRET:
 You may want to use `openssl rand -hex 128` to generate a secret.

   ```
   SECRET=aaabbbccc...dddeeefff